price-jmp/deep-learning-challenge/Deep_Learning/Neural_Network_Analysis_Report.md

 # Neural Network Analysis Report

 # Overview
 This assignment uses machine learning and neural networks to help select funding applicants with the best chances of success in their business ventures.
-The goal of the assignment was to design a neural network model to acheive higher than 75% accuracy.
+The goal of the assignment was to design a neural network model to achieve higher than 75% accuracy.

 # Results
     ## Data Preprocessing